pconrad-fb/ghost-in-the-machine/README.md

 - She wants revenge...on the player?
 - Are ghosts sad?
 - What truths about life can we reveal?
+- She doesn't understand emojis - Why are you just writing punctuation?
+  What did you mean by that?

 ## Goals